pantheon-systems/documentation/source/content/autopilot.md

 ### Does Autopilot automatically deploy changes to the Live environment?

-You can specify which environment Autopilot deploys to.
+You can specify the environment to which environment Autopilot deploys.
 When all tests pass, it can:

 - deploy to the Live environment,
-- deploy to the Test environment (a good choice for a high traffic site that needs an extra level of manual QA or automated CI)
+- deploy to the Test environment (a good choice for a high traffic site that needs an extra level of manual QA or automated CI),
 - deploy to the Dev environment (a good choice for a site under continual active development).

 ## See Also